Justice James Wilson

 After Washington’s nomination, Wilson was confirmed by the Senate in just two days.

-Because the constitution pretty much set the early ground rules of laws, there wasn’t much for the first U.S. Supreme Court to do.
+Because the Constitution set the early ground rules of laws, there wasn’t much for the first U.S. Supreme Court to do.
 In fact during Wilson’s appointment in 1789 and through most of the next decade, only nine cases were heard.
 Wilson kept busy in the private sector teaching and lecturing at the College of Philadelphia, as that institution’s first professor.

 He also spent a couple of stints in prison.

-While serving time, albeit in short stretches, Wilson continued his duties as a Supreme Court justice without contention or debate.
-This is likely to inaction more than anything else.
-In fact, the only established way Wilson could leave his post is by quitting, through retirement, sickness or worse, by death.
+While serving time, albeit in short stretches, Wilson continued his duties as a Supreme Court justice.
+This was widely accepted without contention or debate.
+Inaction of the court was likely the main reason why.
+Plus, the only established way Wilson could leave his post is by quitting, retirement, sickness or worse.
+Bad debts and stints in jail apparently weren’t among the criteria needed for removal.

 Of the six original Supreme Court justices, Wilson ended up being the second to serve the longest (Justice William Cushing remained on the Court until 1810) and had become the first to end his term by death.